 Before you apply for a community highways scheme, ensure you have the support of the wider community.
-This helps us to assess whether this would be a widely supported scheme that will have benefits for the whole community.
+This helps us assess whether this would be a widely supported scheme with benefits for the whole community.

 Consideration should also be given to the implications your proposals may have on other local communities.
 The more details that can be included in your request the easier it will be to assess.

 All requests will be reviewed and ranked.
-Only requests that score sufficiently will be prioritised for inclusion into a future Integrated Works Programme (IWP).
+Only requests that score sufficiently will be prioritised for inclusion into a future Annual Delivery Programme.

 Criteria included in the assessment of community highways schemes include: